-The trip meant that I could be okay with not having answers, but instead, it provided me the tools to focus on leadership and responsibility by educating, remembering and taking action.
+The trip meant that I could be okay with not having answers, it provided me with the tools to focus on leadership and responsibility by educating, remembering and taking action.
 The trip empowers you.
-Coming back to campus I organised the first ever Holocaust Memorial Day Event to which 550 students at the university came to hear a survivor’s testimony.
-This was the largest ever attended event at the university which says a lot.
-This is why I also returned a year later as a UJS staff member to be there with students participating in this trip to share this journey and to reflect with them on how to not let this slide by.
+Coming back to Kent, I led my J-Soc in organising the first ever Holocaust Memorial Day event, to which 550 students at the university came to hear a survivor’s testimony.
+This was the largest ever attended event at the university, which says a lot.
+This is why I returned a year later as a UJS staff member, to be there with students participating in this trip - to share their journey and to reflect with them on how to educate, reflect and take action on their return.

-This is why I chose to get on that plane, and voluntarily travel to the place where millions of others including my relatives ended up against all freedom.
+This is why I chose to get on that plane, and voluntarily travel to the place where millions of others including my relatives perished, and resolved to keep their memory alive.